 Here in Glasgow, we study both classical and modern problems and questions in algebra.
-The research interests of our staff members include geometric group theory, both commutative and noncommutative ring theory, as well as topics in representation theory and homological algebra.
+The research interests of our staff members include geometric group theory, number theory (algebraic and analytic), both commutative and noncommutative ring theory, as well as topics in representation theory and homological algebra.
 All information about our group, our members, our activities, and a full list of our expertise, can be found at our Core Structures webpage.

 Our group has an active PhD student community, and every year we admit new PhD students.
 We welcome applications from across the world, and we encourage you to browse our available supervisors, and also to consult our general advice on how to navigate the application process.